aklesky/node-workspace/packages/streamable-react/wiki/streamable.md

 - [Read more about the onAllReady callback parameter.](https://beta.reactjs.org/reference/react-dom/server/renderToPipeableStream#aborting-server-rendering)

+The callback receives the three arguments.

+- a callback that returns the Writable stream to write to
+- a callback that appends a chunk to the stream
+- an error object if there was an error

 ```typescript
  onAllReady?: (cb: () => Writable,  append: (chunk?: string) => void, error?: Error) => Promise<void>
 ```